 We only started connecting when I focused more on his body language.
 It was magic.
 I was even more surprised when he drew diagrams while discussing his views on economic differences and learning curves between the Japanese and Filipinos (as well as other nationalities).

 Although I was the one who adjusted to eliminate language barrier, his initiative to use tools and other mediums to communicate was awe-inspiring.
 I didn’t expect that.

 Another important thing is that it forced me to be more attentive and present.
 That’s because I needed to understand whatever he’s trying to say, so I don’t misinterpret.
 It was challenging, at the same time, fun (yes, it was!).

 Maybe for others, mastering the language is a must.
 But let’s be honest, not everyone can master different languages.
 Some people don’t have time, or the privilege.

 This is not to disregard learning a new language.
 I believe Mr. Abe’s basic English laid the foundation of our communication.
-It would have been harder (maybe impossible) if Mr. Abe didn’t know any basic English.
+It would have been harder (maybe impossible) if Mr. Abe didn’t know the basics.

 Lesson: Don’t let language barrier stop you from making friends or connecting with like-minded individuals or talking with a stranger.
 If they can’t understand you, try a different medium.
 Maybe write or draw what you want to say.
 It’s no easy, but give it a try.

 (Of course, it would be easier if you know the basic of the language.)
-So, if you can, know some of the basics.
+So, if you can, learn the basics.

 Same principle applies when pursuing dreams.
 Don’t let your inabilities hinder you.
 Use any little knowledge, skills, or resources you have.
 Use that a starting point.